 Pushing the limits on a Paddle Board

 Last month I had the pleasure of being part of the team that stand up paddled from Vancouver Island to the mainland as a fundraiser for youth at risk.
 The preparation for this day took months.
 Physically, we were all putting miles on our boards and bodies, getting used to gear and testing out nutrition options.
+If you’re interested The Adventure Lab have published an excellent article on Inflatable Stand Up Paddle Boards that discusses the different types of boards available and some options based on your skill level and intended use if you wanted to follow in our footsteps.
 Mentally, the training paddles allowed for us to wrap our minds around what was coming and better prepare ourselves for the pace and conditions of the crossing.
 Logistically, we had to sort out shuttles, supplies, support boats and contingency plans and then take into account weather forecasts, winds, currents and tides.

 When the day came, everything seemed to come together quite well.
 We set out from Nanaimo at 5am and headed in a north-northeast direction to account for the stronger than expected winds and the tide.
 After about three and a half hours of battling in this direction we turned more southeast and got to have a little fun riding the bumps for a while and made up some ground after our slow start.
 From this point on we took a more easterly course towards Bowen Island and paddled away for the better part of the day.
 Once we were across the bulk of the straight we turned towards English Bay for the home stretch to downtown.
 We pulled into Sunset Beach around 4:30pm with tired bodies and big smiles on our faces.